yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 in the process.
 Re-implementing a reliable transport layer over a different transport protocol, UDP, was a simpler option.

-The result is QUIC (standing for Quick USP Internet Connections) - a new protocol combining the transport, encryption and application layers all into a single, coordinated processing model.
+The result is QUIC (standing for Quick UDP Internet Connections) - a new protocol combining the transport, encryption and application layers all into a single, coordinated processing model.